-None of the people, Percy Sargent, Lionel Cormier, Paul Pollard or Linda Gray (Mike's girlfriend) who were with Mike just before his murder were mentioned.
+None of the people, Percy Sargent, Lionel Cormier, Paul Pollard or Linda Gray who were with Mike just before his murder were mentioned.
 It was only from Pinkham’s information that I knew the man fleeing the murder scene was Paul Pollard.
 It was as though those people didn’t exist.

 Assistant Attorney General Thomas Goodwin reported that Mike was alive in the fire “Cochran died of carbon monoxide inhalation, or smoke inhalation.”

 Neither Goodwin nor Shuman said anything about the possibility of Mike suffering injuries before the fire, despite what I had learned from Fire Marshal Wilbur Ricker and Dr. Henry Ryan.

 December 18, 1984, the Bangor Daily News reported that the state had unveiled its "star witness" at a bail hearing in Waldo County Superior Court.
 It also reported that prosecutors sought to prove “Cochran was killed because Johnson, Meyers, and Richard Sargent believed Cochran helped set up Sargent’s brother and another man for a drug arrest.”

 There it was!
 What I had believed for nearly four years: the Maine DEA undercover bust had resulted in Mike’s murder.

 It was reported that Sharon Sargent testified for more than three hours and that she “calmly described her life in the world of drugs and petty crime.”
 Only 24 years old, she was a mother of four, who was a frequent drug user.
 She had gone to jail twice on charges of theft and had served as a police informant often, according to the newspaper.

 Sharon also testified that “Johnson, Meyers, and Richard Sargent began talking about their concern that Cochran informed on Percy and had turned state’s evidence on them.”

 The article reported that Sharon said the three men left Johnson’s Winterport home to take care of Mike.
 She also implicated the three men in Mike’s escape.
-I knew that this part of Sharon Sargent’s information was absolutely false.
+I knew that that part of Sharon Sargent’s information was absolutely false.
 I know for a fact that Linda Gray was the only person who helped Mike escape from the courthouse.